 Figure 1 shows that automatic enrollment raises 401(k) participation rates among new hires.
 This is especially true for women, minority groups, and low earners.

 Chetty, Raj, John Friedman, Soren Leth-Petersen, Torben Heien Nielsen, and Tore Olsen.
-2012.
+2014.
 “Active vs. Passive Decisions and Crowd-Out in Retirement Savings Accounts: Evidence from Denmark.”
-NBER working paper 18565.
-Cambridge, MA: National Bureau of Economic Research.
+Quarterly Journal of Economics 129 (3): 1141–1219.